Parking Ticket Appeals

 The purpose of the Parking and Traffic Regulations, as established by the UNO Department of Public Safety and Security, is to provide for fair and orderly parking and traffic flow for all faculty, staff, students and visitors to the University.
 We strongly encourage you to read and become familiar with the parking and traffic regulations established by University Police.
 If you are unsure about a parking lot or parking space, you may want to consider parking elsewhere instead of taking the risk of being issued a ticket.

 If you feel a ticket was issued in error or believe the circumstances under which you parked in violation of the regulations warrant consideration, you can submit an appeal.
 It is strongly suggested that you review the regulations during your process of appeal.

 How to Appeal:

 Send an e-mail to firstname.lastname@example.org within 14 days of receipt of the ticket, or notification of the ticket.

 The appellant should submit an email which must contain the information below.
-If all information is not included, the appeal will not be reviewed.
+If the information provided is incomplete, the appeal may not be processed.

-- Email address (if a UNO student, faculty or staff, this must be a UNO email address)
+- Email address (for UNO student, faculty or staff, this must be a UNO email address.)

 - Pertinent attachments (i.e. photographs, documentation of vehicle repair, etc.)